CCBDA-UPC/Assignments-2025/Lab04.md

 If the file does not contain the credentials use the second method.

 ##### Use AWS Details
+Click on `AWS Details` to have the window below shown.

 <img alt="Lab04-aws-details1.png" src="images/Lab04-aws-details1.png" width="50%"/>

+Click on the button `Show` next to `AWS CLI`.
+Copy the values.

 <img alt="Lab04-aws-details2.png" src="images/Lab04-aws-details2.png" width="50%"/>